 Miller Learning Center

-The Miller Learning Center is the favorite study and group meeting space of MBAs.
+The Miller Learning Center is a popular study and group meeting space.
 Its 258,000 square feet provide an innovative learning environment, with a unique combination of:

 - Library and instruction space